Eddie Panlilio

-Personal life
+Early life and education

-Eddie Panlilio was born in Minalin, Pampanga on December 6, 1953.
+Eddie Tongol Panlilio was born in Minalin, Pampanga on December 6, 1953.
 He is the sixth of seven children of Gervacio Cunanan Panlilio and Catalina Tongol.
 He is afflicted with vitiligo, a rare skin disease.

 After finishing elementary school at the Minalin Central Elementary School, Panlilio enrolled the Don Bosco Academy, Pampanga his sophomore year after spending a year at the Don Honorio Ventura College of Arts and Trades (DHVCAT).
-Panlilio was in and out of several seminaries as he went through a long discernment process, and after finishing his theology at the St. Augustine Major Seminary was ordained priest on December 13, 1981.
+Panlilio attended several seminaries, and after finishing his theology at the Saint Augustine Major Seminary was ordained priest on December 13, 1981.

 Priesthood

 For fifteen years, Panlilio was the director of the Social Action Center of Pampanga (SACOP), which worked with communities displaced by lahar following the 1991 eruption of Mount Pinatubo.
-He established the micro-lending program Talete Panyulung ning Kapampangan Inc. (TPKI), based on the Grameen Bank-approach.
-Now on its 20th year, TPKI released P2 billion in loans to small entrepreneurs in Central Luzon.
+He established the micro-lending program Talete king Panyulung ning Kapampangan Inc. (TPKI), based on the Grameen Bank-approach.
+TPKI released P2 billion in loans to small entrepreneurs in Central Luzon.

 Panlilio was suspended from the priesthood by his superior, San Fernando archbishop Paciano Aniceto, for running for governor of Pampanga in 2007.
 This means that he is forbidden by the Catholic Church to practice priesthood or perform any of the sacraments reserved to priests.
 The 1983 Code of Canon Law, specifically Canon 285.3, forbids priests from occupying political posts.
 Bishop Leonardo Medroso, chairman of the Catholic Bishops Conference of the Philippines Episcopal Commission on Canon Law cited a conflict between a role in politics and in the church.

 Political career

-Panlilio ran for the position of governor of Pampanga province in the 2007 Philippine general election.
-Panlilio defended his controversial decision to enter politics as a logical continuation of his ministry for the poor, whom he sees as having been exploited and neglected for too long by successive administrations of corrupt and uncaring politicians.
+Panlilio ran for governor of Pampanga in the 2007 Philippine general election.
+Panlilio defended his decision to enter politics as a logical continuation of his ministry for the poor, whom he saw as having been exploited and neglected for too long by successive administrations of corrupt and uncaring politicians.

 Without any political party, he won over his two competitors, provincial board member Lilia Pineda and re-electionist governor Mark Lapid (both allies of President Gloria Macapagal Arroyo).
-He defeated Pineda by a slim margin of 1,147 votes out of over 600,000 votes cast.
+He defeated Pineda by a narrow margin of 1,147 votes out of over 600,000 votes cast.

-Governor of Pampanga
+Governor of Pampanga (2007–2010)

-Panlilio was inaugurated as the 26th governor of the province of Pampanga on June 30, 2007.
+Panlilio was inaugurated as the 31st governor of Pampanga on June 30, 2007.
 Supreme Court Associate Justice Consuelo Ynares-Santiago administered the oath of office.
-During the inauguration, the new governor vowed to stop corruption and to make the province an example of a "new dawn in Philippine politics".
+During the inauguration, Panlilio vowed to stop corruption and to make the province an example of a "new dawn in Philippine politics".
+Among his key policy issues was the fight against illegal gambling, with Pampanga having been viewed as the country's major center of "jueteng" or illegal gambling.